God's Little Acre

 The company is Amygdala Corp.
 The company is named for a part of the brain.

-Amygdala as “the brain” is satisfyingly reflective, The literal head — acknowledged refute of the decentralized new web, a “smart” home, accidental slip that indicates the product ( the lie calls it assistant) is in control of the consumer.
+Amygdala as “the brain” is satisfyingly reflective, The literal head — a rebuke of the decentralized new web, a “smart” home, accidental slip that indicates the product ( the lie calls it assistant) is in control of the consumer.

 In the brain, this small structure regulates emotional stability.
 It is notable for its key role mental in social anxieties and phobias such as agoraphobia and social anxiety, i.e. the distrust of others.

 Angela had it in her along.
-She'd instilled social phobias and isolation as protective measures; to prevent a recurrence of previous harm.
-Angela's hyperawareness and precautions, her ability to hide; these are tools of survival.
-They can be repurposed to bring her out of hiding.
+Hyperawareness, a talent for evasion and generalized suspicion of everybody; these were the bricks that built her survival.
+Ultimately repurposed to facilitate her entry back into the world: they enable her to serve a purpose larger than her fears.
+Catapulted into action, she moves to reveal harm done to another.
+She fights against it instead of running from it.
 The brain's production of fear can improve intuition, and thus protective reaction to threats.
 Angela slips in and out of notice; concealing her identity.
 She listens in on streams and reposes commands to the Kimis, as if she is the brain, she is the one secretly pulling the strings, being the brain, an elder of Zion.

 The actor Zoe Kravitz (at least based on quotes in the press) identifies as a Jewish woman.
 Steven Soderbergh, the director is an unbrandable filmmaker slipping in and out of genres; flexible in scope and style.
 As far reaching in styles as he is surreptitious in his authorship ( doubling under a pseudonym as cinematographer and an additional pseudonym as the editor).